opsech-io/opsech.io/content/articles/2017/docker_dns_with_firewalld_on_fedora.md

 +   Restart the docker engine with `sudo systemctl restart docker.service`.

-+   The next step is to lead off of the instructions [here][1] and configure the dnsmasq process that NetworkManager runs to listen to the local docker subnet.
-The following needs to be placed in `/etc/NetworkManager/dnsmasq.d/docker-bridge.conf`
++   The next step is to lead off of the instructions [here][1] and configure the dnsmasq process that NetworkManager runs to listen to the local docker interface.
+The following needs to be placed in a `.conf` file in `/etc/NetworkManager/dnsmasq.d/`, for example `docker-bridge.conf`:

         :::txt
-        listen-address=172.17.0.1
+        interface=docker0

-    This is telling `dnsmasq` - specifically the one started from NetworkManager - to listen on the subnet `docker0` is attached to.
+    This is telling `dnsmasq` - specifically the one started from NetworkManager - to listen on the interface `docker0`.
 Please adjust accordingly if you're not using dnsmasq in conjunction with NetworkManager (It is not configured this way by default, see [here][1])

 +   Restart NetworkManager with `sudo systemctl restart NetworkManager.service`.
+(Restarting NetworkManager causes `dnsmasq` to also be restarted.)

 +   The final step is only necessary if you're using FirewallD (or translate yourself for iptables).
 What we want to do is add a zone for docker, then assign the `docker0` interface to that zone, then finally add a valid source to that zone (**because firewalld will not activate a zone without a valid source or interface it recognizes**.
-In this case `docker0` is managed by NetworkManager, so firewalld ignores it when activating zones):
+In this case `docker0` is managed by NetworkManager, so firewalld ignores it when activating zones).
+Additionally, the source here must be `172.0.0.0/8` to cover any additional `docker network create` networks later on (new bridge networks):

         :::bash
         sudo firewall-cmd --permanent --new-zone=docker
         sudo firewall-cmd --permanent --zone=docker --add-interface=docker0
-        sudo firewall-cmd --permanent --zone=docker --add-source=172.17.0.1/16
+        sudo firewall-cmd --permanent --zone=docker --add-source=172.0.0.0/8
         sudo firewall-cmd --permanent --zone=docker --add-service=dns
         sudo firewall-cmd --reload